-The LANGUAGE option on the CICS-supplied CESN transaction, or the LANGUAGECODE or NATLANG option of the SIGNON API command, if supported by CICS.
-A supported national language is a valid national language that has been specified in the NATLANG system initialization parameter and has the corresponding message definitions.
-See the CICS System Definition Guide for more information about defining this parameter.

-- 2. The PRIMARY primary-language parameter in the LANGUAGE segment of the user's RACF profile, if supported by CICS. - 3.
+- The LANGUAGE option on the CICS-supplied CESN transaction, or the LANGUAGECODE or NATLANG option of the SIGNON command, if supported by CICS.
+A supported national language is a valid national language that has been specified in the NATLANG system initialization parameter and has the corresponding message definitions. - 2.
+The PRIMARY primary-language parameter in the LANGUAGE segment of the user's RACF profile, if supported by CICS. - 3.
 The SECONDARY secondary-language parameter in the LANGUAGE segment of the user's RACF profile, if supported by CICS. - 4.
 The NATLANG parameter in the CSD definition of the user's terminal. - 5.
-The language established for the default user as described in "Obtaining CICS-related data for the default user" on page 76.
+The language established for the default user as described in "Obtaining CICS-related data for the default user" on page 78.

-See Appendix A, "National Language," on page 383 for a list of valid national languages.
+See Appendix A, "National Language," on page 375 for a list of valid national languages.